Antibiotics: Are you misusing them?

 - Protect people from antibiotic-resistant infections

-- Avoid side effects from using antibiotics inappropriately
+- Avoid side effects from using antibiotics incorrectly

-Many hospitals and medical associations have implemented new diagnostic and treatment guidelines to ensure effective treatments for bacterial infections and reduce inappropriate use of antibiotics.
+Many hospitals and medical associations have applied new guidelines to diagnose and treat infections.
+These guidelines have been made to ensure effective treatments are given for bacterial infections and to reduce incorrect use of antibiotics.

 The public also plays a role in antibiotic stewardship.
 You can help reduce the development of antibiotic resistance if you: